WeTrustPlatform/loca-ethlet-cli/README.md

 const result = await ethlet.execute('deploy', deployDataFile);
 ```

-Sometimes when you have the Javascript objects instead of file, you might want to invoke the action directly without having to initialize the `LocaEthlet.`
+Sometimes when you have the Javascript objects instead of files, you might want to invoke the action directly without having to initialize the `LocaEthlet.`

 ```javascript
 const deploy = require('loca-ethlet-cli').deploy;